Which 6 credit cards make for the best supplementary cards, and why.

 Since Citi has made all supplementary cards free for life for this credit card, why not get your spouse and (fiscally responsible) kids a piece each and earn air miles on their spendings too?

 And if you’re worried about a glut of miles, don’t: Citi air miles have no expiry date.

-SingSaver exclusive promotion: Be the first 15 applicants at 12pm, 3pm and 6pm to get an Apple iPad 10.2″ 32GB (worth S$499).
-The 16th applicant onward gets a Dyson AM07 Tower Fan or S$350 cash when you apply and make a qualifying spend of S$200 within 30 days of card approval.
-Existing cardmembers receive S$30 cash via PayNow.
-Valid till 18 June 2021.
+SingSaver exclusive promotion: Get a Nintendo Switch (worth S$499) or an Ergotune Supreme (worth S$599) or S$350 cash when you apply and make a qualifying spend of S$500 within 30 days of card approval.
+Existing cardmembers receive S$30 cash.
+Valid till 30 September 2021.
 T&Cs apply.
 Pick your Citibank card here!

 OCBC 365 Credit Card